TomCrypto/Plume/README.md

     $ plume --add [feature/minor/major/etc] "description"

 The new issue is then assigned a unique number which identifies it.
-The set of bugs (priorities) available is by default `feature`, `trivial`, `minor`, `major`, and `critical`, but other ones can be trivially added to the script.
+The set of priorities available is by default `feature`, `trivial`, `minor`, `major`, and `critical`, but other ones can be easily added to the script.

 If you made a typo, or otherwise need to change the description, you can use the `--edit` command, which takes the issue number: